bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 This was kind of a very simple and awkward example because if you want to do this in practice, we need to obtain shared symmetric keys.
 This is not hard because we can just do a cryptographic key exchange.
 This is kind of standard.
-We can do the key addition, for example.
+We can do the Diffie-Hellman key exchange, for example.
 But functionality-wise, What we want to do in practice is we don't want to send just one bit message, we want to send longer messages, for example, with common choices.
 This is also not too hard to do.
 Now I've shown you an example with the bit field, which is the field which is 0 and 1 basically as a mathematical field.